janegca/fem-challenges/02-faq-card/refactor/README.md

 - add as a `pseudo-element`
 - use `transform: scale(-1)` to rotate
+- FIXME: caniuse.com claims 'animation and transition' is not recognized on `:after` pseudo-element by Safari on iPad

 ### How to collapse open questions when a new selection is made?